Toolbox

 Measure polygon area Anchor

-Select the tool "Measure polygon area" and then make a left mouse click.
+Select the “Measure area” tool and then left-click with the mouse.
 You have now defined the starting point of a polygon.
-With further left mouse clicks, you can capture as many additional supporting points of the polygon as you like.
-With a double click you finish the measurement.
+Further left mouse clicks can be used to capture any number of additional polygon vertices.
+Double-click to end the measurement.

 The measured polygon can be downloaded as GeoJSON and used for further processing in an external geoinformation system.